danielharrell/open-eyes-lect-2017-18/Open.md

 Nor are these the only such states of being.
 Think of how we say our eyes are open, to mean we are awake.
 But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
-Calling *our eyes* "open" may then be figurative, but it captures how we seem to see *through* our eyes, to a whole world beyond---as if our eyes *were* open, even transparent.
+Calling *our eyes* "open" may be figurative, but it captures how we seem to see *through* our eyes, to a whole world beyond---as if our eyes *were* open, even transparent.
 To ask about the meaning of "open", then,